MatthewRSouth/student-progress-app/README.md

 ## Planned for v2
-Better UX/UI for auth and sign-in
+-Better UX/UI for auth and sign-in
-Admins to add students and criteria by themselves
+-Admins to add students and criteria by themselves
-AI summaries of the students progress
+-AI summaries of the students progress
-Student pages where they can see graphs of their progress over time An improved modal window for teachers to add scores
+-Student pages where they can see graphs of their progress over time -An improved modal window for teachers to add scores

 ## What I learned